treee111/wahooMapsCreator/docs/CONTRIBUTING.md

 ```
 ## Release
 Coding is updated in the develop-branch mainly via pull requests.
-After testing carefully, a Release will be created based on branch devlop or a hotfix branc.
+After testing carefully, a Release will be created based on branch develop or a hotfix branch.

 ### Automatic CHANGELOG creation
 After installing [git-chglog](https://github.com/git-chglog/git-chglog) locally, the CHANGELOG.md can be generated with this command: